ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

     The value for this field is 1 to 7 alphanumeric characters.

-    To delete this field from the profile, set :literal:`dest\_id=""`.
+    To delete this field from the profile, set :emphasis:`dest\_id=""`.

-    This option is mutually exclusive with :literal:`delete`.
+    This option is mutually exclusive with :emphasis:`tso.delete`.

     | **required**: False
     | **type**: str